ornao/pp5_vintage/README.md

 ##### Back to [top](#table-of-contents)<hr>

 ## Acknowledgements

+- I have struggled so much with this project from the beginning and have probably made every possible blunder with connecting all the differing functionalities.
+While personally I have been very disappointed and frustrated with myself with the mistakes I have made, I do see (begrudingly) see the learnring moments from this project esepcially surrounding testing and small bugs having a huge impact on the needs of the user.
+There are so many improvements to be made to this project in small impactful ways but I hope this can be seen as a solid MVP.

 ### Special thanks to the following:
 - My Mentor Martina for her excellent guidance and valuable advice